 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pathologist is to move to a higher paying state like NH.
-Right now, the highest paying states for Pathologists are NH, AL, WY, MN and MT.
+One of the easiest ways to increase your salary as a Pathologist is to move to a higher paying state like NH.
+Right now, the highest paying states for Pathologists are NH, ND, ME, MT and MN.

-3 other factors that can increase your salary as A Pathologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Pathologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pathologists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Pathologists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Pros and Cons

 Here are some of the pros and cons of being a Pathologist.